pzeng123/donation-analytics/README.md

 5. the input file is a 17.6M file contains the first 100000 lines of Contributions by Individuals 2017 - 2018 Data File by [FEC](https://classic.fec.gov/finance/disclosure/ftpdet.shtml#a2017_2018).
 6. a minimal input file

-To test the program using the testsuite, execute `./run_tests.sh` at the 'insight_testsuite' directory.
+To test the program using the testsuite, execute `./run_tests.sh` at the `insight_testsuite` directory.

 # Discussion